russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Dynamic Arrays.md

 ---
-draft: true
+draft: false
-draftSectionTwo: false
+draftSectionTwo: true
-created: 2024-10-09T07:00:00.000-0400
+created: 2025-02-22T07:00:00.000-0400
 createdForSectionTwo: 2025-01-16T07:34:55.000-0400
 tags:
 ---
-Most often this year, we have used arrays that hold a set number of elements, like in the Hobby Cards app:
+Most often this year, we have used [[Arrays|arrays]] that hold a set number of elements, like in the Hobby Cards app:

 ![[Pasted image 20250220121040.png]]